spxp/spxp-specs/info/Comparison.md

 Multiple other protocols have been proposed for decentralised social networks.
 It is worth comparing SPXP against a selection of popular alternatives, investigate the differences and discuss why these do not fulfil the design goals we are looking for with SPXP:
+* individual sovereignty
 * privacy
 * security
-* individual sovereignty
 * simplicity

+To see how SPXP addresses these requirements, see [here](./SPXP-in-a-nutshell.md).
+There is a list of challenges and features NOT supported by SPXP at the bottom of this page.

 ### ActivityPub (gnuscial, Mastodon, Pleroma, Pixelfed, etc)
-[ActivityPub](https://www.w3.org/TR/2018/REC-activitypub-20180123/) uses a federated architecture where users need to create an account on one of multiple available instances.
+[ActivityPub](https://www.w3.org/TR/2018/REC-activitypub-20180123/) uses a federated architecture.
+Users can freely chose their
+"home instance" from multiple available instance.
+To participate, the user needs to create an account on this home instance.
+It is possible to communicate with users beyond the home instance via federation.
 Data, like profile information or individual posts, is replicated as needed between instances.
-* Your ID is bound to the instances domain
+* Your ID is bound to the domain of your home instance
 * You don't have full control over your own profile
-  Instance owners can close and delete your profile at any time at their sole discretion - and sometimes even close the entire instance.
+  Instance owners can close and delete your profile at any time and at their sole discretion - and sometimes even close the entire instance.
   All your data and connections will be lost, at least until your last manual backup.
 Profile migrations are an afterthought and only possible if the instance owner collaborates.
   This is a violation of the *individual sovereignty* we are interested in.
-* You don't have full control over your own timeline.
+* You don't have full control over your own timeline
   Instance owners block content from other instances at their sole discretion.
 Accounts on blocked instances will not be able to interact with you and you won't even see their content.
 This content moderation has some positive impacts, e.g. for blocking spam and fighting harassment.
   However, since you don't have control over this content moderation, it is a violation of the *individual sovereignty* we are interested in.